Premiership of Doug Ford: Social services

-On November 15, 2018 the government announced that they were eliminating three watchdog legislative offices including the child and youth advocate.
+On November 15, 2018, the government announced it was eliminating three watchdog legislative offices, including the child and youth advocate.

-One of the biggest cuts, announced in the 2019 budget, was the $1 billion cut—over a four-year period—to the Ministry of Community and Social Services.
+One of the biggest cuts, announced in the 2019 budget, was the $1 billion cut—over four years—to the Ministry of Community and Social Services.

-In February, 2019 the government had announced changes to the Ontario Autism Program, which had over 20,000 children on a waiting list.
+In February 2019, the government had announced changes to the Ontario Autism Program, which had over 20,000 children on a waiting list.
 Under Minister MacLeod and Fee, changes were made in "how children qualified, based on age and family income".
 During the revamping of the Program, support for children already receiving service, was clawed back which meant that families had to pay most of the bills for "very expensive behavioural therapies."
 This "outraged those in the autism community".
 The protests included a "huge rally at Queen's Park that could be heard inside the legislature and inundated Tory MPPs and Social Services Minister Lisa MacLeod with complaints."
 In response, the Ford government "scrambled to pour more money into the program and in early May [2019] announced consultations that would help shape further reforms to the system, moving toward one based on need."
 The Hamilton Spectator said that of all the "policy snafus", the funding of services for families of children with autism, was the one that bothered Ford the most.

-On August 8, 2019 the Ford government severed the funding for court-ordered autism services for eight families with adult children with "severe" conditions who are at "serious risk of harm", who had been receiving the funding since 2004.
+On August 8, 2019, the Ford government severed the funding for court-ordered autism services for eight families with adult children with "severe" conditions who are at "serious risk of harm", who had been receiving the funding since 2004.
 Lawyers Scott Hutchison and Mary Eberts served notice of intent to sue in an 18-page letter to Social Services Minister Smith and Premier Ford "for breach of contract, negligence, and breach of Charter rights."
 It was formally filed in court on October 1.
 Those long-standing payments of about $1.7 million annually were the result of litigation against the previous provincial administrations, who had committed to continue the funding "until a co-ordinated transition to other services had been made, in a way that provided alternative services with which the families were satisfied", according to The Star.
 Faced with a backlash against "a botched revamp of autism services" in February 2019, the government had doubled the annual funding to $600 million for autism services but this did not restore the funding for these eight families.

+Bill 124

+In 2019, the government passed Bill 124, which limited public sector salary increases to one percent for each of the next three years.
+After a legal challenge from unions, it was struck down as unconstitutional in November 2022 by the Ontario Superior Court of Justice, a decision upheld by the Court of Appeal for Ontario in February 2024.
+Afterwards, Premier Ford said that the law would be repealed.